 Introduction to Natural Resources

 Earth is the only one on which life exists.
-The resources of the earth are the land, the water and the air.
-Other resources include fossil fuels, sunlight, wind, minerals etc. Biotic factors referred to as living things in the ecosystem.
-The air, the water and the soil form the non-living or abiotic component of the biosphere.
+The resources of the earth are land, water and air.
+Other resources include fossil fuels, sunlight, wind, minerals, etc. Biotic factors are referred to as living things in the ecosystem.
+Air, water and soil form the non-living or abiotic components of the biosphere.

 To know more about Natural Resources, visit here.